suulaav/altbackup/README.md

 # altbackup
-simple pet project that helps me backup my photos and videos to a hard-disk hooked up to a raspberry pie ,from google photos and clean google photos so i do not exceed 15gb of storage limit.
+simple pet project that helps me backup my photos and videos to a hard-disk hooked up to a raspberry pie ,from google photos and clean google photos(need to figure this part out) so i do not exceed 15gb of storage limit.

 ## This project will do two things
 1. Backup and clear all photos and videos in google photos account.